 Due to data gaps in the case of ES1, we assumed that all material was dispersed into the air.
 For ES4, the mass handled during work cycle was changed from 10 kg to 0.1 kg and Atransfer (i.e. the amount of material transferred at one time during a work cycle) from 10 kg to 0.02 kg.

-The emission rates ranged fromTable##)Potential exposure time series are shown in Figure 1 which were used to calculate potential exposure concentrations in the near-field and far-field.
+The emission rates ranged from a low of 2.0E-8 kg/min (ES5) to a high of 44.8 kg/min (ES6) (Table##).
+Potential exposure time series are shown in Figure 1 which were used to calculate potential exposure concentrations in the near-field and far-field.
 Large variations in the potential exposure concentrations were caused by differences in the air dilution and the amount of materials used.
 The results of the exposure assessment for each exposure scenario are displayed in Table ##.
 Single-point values for the near-field exposures ranged from a low of 0.001 mg/m3 (ES9) to a high of 36.2 mg/m3 (ES6).
 ES6 (i.e. dumping powder in a vessel) involved pouring a large quantity of TiO2 (8,960 kg) inside of a small room (75 m3) with a low ventilation rate (4 h-1).
 Far-field exposures were lower, as expected and ranged from a low of 0.0003 mg/m3 (ES9) to a high of 11.8 mg/m3 (ES6).

 The single-point exposure results were transformed into exposure distributions (Table#) such that the single-point values represented a worst-case scenario defined as one-order of magnitude greater than the mean and correlated with the 99th-percentile of a log-normal-distribution distribution.
-The overall ranking order of each exposure distributions was the same as for the single-point values, with a low of 1.00E-7 +/- 2.66 (ES9) and a high of 3.58 +/- 2.70 (ES6) for the NF exposures and a low of 3.00 +/- 2.72 (ES9) and a high of 1.17 +/- 2.65 (ES6) for the FF exposures.
+The overall ranking order of each exposure distribution was the same as for the single-point values, with a low of 1.00E-7 +/- 2.66 (ES9) and a high of 3.58 +/- 2.70 (ES6) for the NF exposures and a low of 3.00 +/- 2.72 (ES9) and a high of 1.17 +/- 2.65 (ES6) for the FF exposures.
+This was anticipated since the mean and standard deviations of all distributions were derived from extrapolation of the single point exposure values.

 3.5 Risk Characterization

 Tables ## and ## display the results of the risk characterization for the NF and FF ES, respectively.
-The for each ES were log-normally distributed.
+The RCR values for each ES were log-normally distributed.
 Scenario ES6 had a particularly high probability of risk compared to the other scenarios, with nearly 24% of the risk distribution values being greater than 1.
-ES2, ES3 and ES7 only had roughly 0.02, 0.21 and 0.25% of their being greater than 1.
-Four out of the 9 ES resulted in distributions ≥ 1.
+ES2, ES3 and ES7 only had roughly 0.02, 0.21 and 0.25% of their RCR being greater than 1.
+Four out of the 9 ES resulted in RCR distributions ≥ 1.
 For sake of seeing if conservative values for both the DNEL and exposure still resulted in a risk greater than 1, the values of their lower-95%CI for each were considered and used in (eq.
 1).
 ES6 was the only scenario where such a conservative calculation of risk exceeded 1.

-Similarly for the FF , ES3, ES6 and ES7 resulted in distributions ≥ 1.
+Similarly for the FF scenarios, ES3, ES6 and ES7 resulted in RCR distributions RCR ≥ 1.
 In total, approximately 9% of the results for scenario ES6 were greater than 1, while ES3 and ES7 only had 0.02% of their risk distributions greater than 1.
-No exposure scenario had a when the 95th percentile .
+No exposure scenario had a RCR ≥ 1when the 95th percentile values of exposure and hazard were compared.

 Discussion